kaby76/swigged.llvm/README.md

 # Copy the swigged-llvm-target file to target output directory.
 # (For Windows, the search path for the DLL will be adjusted to find the file.
 # If not found, or it's the wrong version, copy the file to the target output directory.
 # For Ubuntu, you must copy the swigged-llvm-native.so file to the target directory.
-There is
-# no way to search for the file.)
-cp {home}/bin/{Debug or Release}/netcoreapp1.1/{target}/publish
 ````

-For an example, see .../Examples/NetcoreApp

 #### Net Framework App on Windows